WIZnet-Azure-Sphere/ASG200_App/README.md

 - [For Visual Studio, Azure Sphere SDK Extension Install](https://docs.microsoft.com/ko-kr/azure-sphere/install/development-environment-windows#develop-with-visual-studio)
 - [For Visual Studio, Azure Sphere SDK Extension Install](https://docs.microsoft.com/ko-kr/azure-sphere/install/development-environment-windows#develop-with-visual-studio-code)

-## Azure Sphere Debuger
+## Azure Sphere Debugger

 The MT3620 exposes two dedicated UARTs and SWD interface for debugging.
 The Azure Sphere PC software tools require the use of a USB-to-UART interface that exposes these interfaces to a PC in away that allows the tools to recognize and interact with them.
-For this, ASG200 components has ‘Debugger’ board which can attaches to 18pin headers on ASG200.
+For this, ASG200 components have a ‘Debugger’ board which can attaches to 18pin headers on ASG200.
 To use this debugger board, user should init the interface information with FTDI tools.

-Please follow these steps decribed in this link:
+Please follow these steps described in this link:

 - [FTDI FT_PROG programming tool](https://docs.microsoft.com/ko-kr/azure-sphere/hardware/mt3620-mcu-program-debug-interface#ftdi-ft_prog-programming-tool)